codeplea/tinyexpr/README.md

 ## Compile-time options

-By default, TinyExpr does exponentation from left to right.
+By default, TinyExpr does exponentiation from left to right.
 For example:

 `a^b^c == (a^b)^c` and `-a^b == (-a)^b`

 This is by design.
 It's the way that spreadsheets do it (e.g. Excel, Google Sheets).

-If you would rather have exponentation work from right to left, you need to define `TE_POW_FROM_RIGHT` when compiling `tinyexpr.c`.
+If you would rather have exponentiation work from right to left, you need to define `TE_POW_FROM_RIGHT` when compiling `tinyexpr.c`.
 There is a commented-out define near the top of that file.
 With this option enabled, the behaviour is: